postcss/autoprefixer/README.md

 ## Safe Mode

-PostCSS has special safe mode to parse broken CSS.
-If you will set `safe: true` option to `process` method, it will try to fix any syntax error, that it founds in CSS.
+PostCSS has a special safe mode to parse broken CSS.
+If you set the  `safe: true` option to the `process` method, it will try to fix any syntax error, that it finds in the CSS.
 For example, it will parse `a {` as `a {}`.

 ```js
 autoprefixer.process('a {');                 // will throw "Unclosed block"
 autoprefixer.process('a {', { safe: true }); // process CSS as a {}
 ```

-It is useful for legacy code with a lot of hack.
-Other use case is a interactive tools with live input, like
+It is useful for legacy code with a lot of hacks.
+Other use cases are interactive tools with live input, like
 [Autoprefixer demo](http://jsfiddle.net/simevidas/udyTs/show/light/).

 ## Disabling

 Autoprefixer was designed to have no interface.
-It is just work.
-If you need some browser specific hack just write prefixed property after unprefixed.
+It just works.
+If you need some browser specific hack just write the prefixed property after the unprefixed.

 ```css
 a {